muzny/csci3010-cuboulder/lectures/8_ci_prs_unittesting/activities.md

 Your Tasks (due before lecture 9 class)
 ----------
+Feel free to work with a partner! (this is encouraged) If you work with a partner, __both__ partners should submit the quiz on canvas.

 1. You will be filling out the quiz posted on canvas (lecture 8 quiz) concurrently with these tasks.
 2. From the lecture 7 activities, you should have completed through step 2 for both Person 1 and Person 2.
 If you have not done that, go do that now as Person 1.
 Fill in question 1 in the lecture quiz.
     1. If you got to step 5 (received a function to implmement in class), submit a pull request with those changes
     2. If you did not receive a function to implement in class, delete your branch locally and remotely ([stack overflow on deleting branches](https://stackoverflow.com/questions/2003505/how-do-i-delete-a-git-branch-locally-and-remotely)).
-2. Create a new branch where you will implement the function assigned to you [in this spreadsheet](https://docs.google.com/spreadsheets/d/1k1ZU4jLPY6iXOLUAed49HvafEWegVw6XY55woY0O1co/edit?usp=sharing).
+2. Create a new branch where you will implement a function described [in this spreadsheet](https://docs.google.com/spreadsheets/d/1k1ZU4jLPY6iXOLUAed49HvafEWegVw6XY55woY0O1co/edit?usp=sharing).
 If you are in the t/th section, work in the `001/utility_functions` directory.
 If you are in the w/f section, work in the `002/utility_functions` directory.
+Write your name (and the name of your partner) in the appropriate columns of the spreadsheet.
+Only one partnership should implement each function in each lecture.
+Not all functions will be implemented.
 3. Create a PR once you have implemented both your assigned function and unit tests for that function (at minimum you should have one `TEST_CASE` and two `SECTION`s).
     1. Important!
 Read the [code review checklist](../7_git_branches_prs) in the lecture 7 folder to get your PR in tip-top shape!
 4. PE 5 will involve writing unit tests using Catch2 so be sure to ask any questions that you may have!